runzhigege/vertx-zero/doc/23-micro-service-environment.md

 ![](/doc/image/micro-group.png)

-The **micro** attribute just like application namespace concept, as above pictures there are two applications: zero-istio & app-tlk, these two applications shared one Etcd3 as registry data center but these two applications are not related.
+The **micro** attribute just like application **namespace** concept, as above pictures there are two applications: **zero-istio & app-tlk**, these two applications shared one Etcd3 as registry data center but these two applications are not related \( Could not communicate with Ipc \).

 ### 2.2.
 Api Gateway